 On an average day, New York City’s streets are filled with thousands of people moving at a rapid pace, so it’s exceptional that New York based artist Sheila Schwid’s paintings capture and commemorate these fluctuating moments in time to reflect on the contemplative and personal events that are often overlooked.

 That is the crux of her recent series of paintings that are the result of snapshots taken by the artist while attentively riding along 14th Street by bus.
 Sheila explains “I take photos thru the window on the 14th Street bus.
 For some reason, that street has many reflections.
 At first I was interested in the buildings and the the windows, and how they reflected.
 However, as I got into it I realized that I really care about the people.
 They are so strong.
 They just keep going.”

 Nona Faustine, Over my Dead Body, Tweed Courthouse (Built on top of the African Burial Ground).
 Courtesy of the artist

 Although the South is often the focus of the history of slavery in America, New York City has a very racist ideological past.
-At one point in the 18th century it is believed that 20 percent of the population of New York City were slaves.
+At one point in the 18th century, it is estimated that 20 percent of the population of New York City were slaves.
 This past has informed the present, because New York City has one of the most segregated schools in the Nation, as well as a policy of law enforcement and economics that puts black communities at odds with the rest of the city.
 If facts and statistics won’t catch your attention, Brooklyn based artist Nona Faustine will.

 – While many artists eschew the suggestion that their presence in a neighborhood spurs gentrification, Lucian Smith isn’t helping that discourse.
 The young painter was recently was the host of a controversial party in the South Bronx, a neighborhood on the cusp of displacing long-time residents in favor of bougie high-rise condos akin to almost everywhere else in the city.
 The party’s theme of was a huge affront to the neighborhood . via Artinfo